BadMomber/stefantruehl.github.io/_posts/2018-xx-xx-latexEnvSetup.md

 ## Step 3: Install the VS Code extension: "LaTeX Workshop"
 In order to be able to edit LaTeX with VS Code, you need to install an extension.
 The one I use and recommend is called [LaTeX Workshop](https://marketplace.visualstudio.com/items?itemName=James-Yu.latex-workshop "LaTeX Workshop - Visual Studio Marketplace").

-On all operating systems, it is installed by simply:
+The installing procedure is the same on all operating systems.
+Simply follow these steps:
 1. launch VS Code Quick Open (ctrl/cmd + P)
 2. paste the following command: "ext install James-Yu.latex-workshop"
 3. hit enter
-4. after the installation, it is most probably necessary to restart VS Code
+4. after the installation, it is most probably necessary to restart VS Code (I know...
+Microsoft...)

 At this point you are probably all set and can create LaTeX documents with your machine.
 However, if you want to verify that everything is set up properly, you may want to execute the following step es well.